willproj/changgeng.github.io/README.md

 # 🧐 Purpose

-This readme file will explain how to host an online resume in a static site.
-In this guide the online resume site will be powered by **Jekyll** and **Github pages**.
+This project is a showcase of host resume online by using jekyll and Github pages. it is more than just an online resume site.
+In this README file it provide an simple approach of how to host an online resume in a static site by steps from preparation of the project to build and deploy the site online.
+It encourages people to build there online resume to be more attractive during job hunting and also provides a guide of how to use **Jekyll** and **Github pages**.

 ----